RocketCommunicationsInc/astro-www/src/pages/patterns/notifications.md

 A communication that requires user attention but is not necessarily considered the most urgent would be a candidate for a toast notification.

-Toasts are time-based, non-modal notifications that display a short message to the user.
-Toast notifications attract a user’s attention without forcing the user to interact with the message as it dismisses on a timer.
+Toasts are non-modal notifications that display a short message to the user.
+Toast notifications attract a user’s attention without forcing the user to interact with the message as they can dismiss on a timer.

 #### Placement